Sarasota Opera House & Box Office

 Victor DeRenzi (photo by Salvatore Brancifort)

-The 2013-14 Season will be Maestro Victor DeRenzi's 32nd year as Artistic Director and Principal Conductor of Sarasota Opera.
-As the company's Artistic Director Maestro DeRenzi has produced over 100 different operas and conducted over 600 performances for the company.
+The 2015-2016 Season will mark Maestro Victor DeRenzi’s 34th season as the Artistic Director and Principal Conductor of Sarasota Opera.
+He has produced over 100 different operas and conducted over 600 performances for the company.

 Maestro DeRenzi's interest in the training of professional singers led to the founding of Sarasota Opera's Apprentice and Studio Artists programs.
 Chosen from national auditions, the participants in the Apprentice Artists Program form the chorus for the main stage opera productions, perform community outreach programs, understudy principal roles as well as perform secondary roles on the mainstage.
 Many former Sarasota Opera Apprentice and Studio Artists have gone on to perform leading roles with the company as well as with the major opera houses of the world.